vavarb/vavabot_delta_hedge/README.md

 ```

 ## About the Project
-This is a simple Delta Hedge bot.
+This is a simple Dynamic Delta Hedge bot.
 It was developed in python and designed to be executed only on the Deribit Exchange.
   https://www.deribit.com/

 <img src = 'https://github.com/vavarb/vavabot_delta_hedge/blob/5de2234503e0426252f465d3018df1ad164e3954/img/img1.PNG'>